anonymousLeanDocsHosting/lean-polynomials/README.md

 ## Mathlib version

 The mathlib version uses definitions and results from the mathlib library.
+The files should be stored in the src/algebra directory of mathlib.
 It works with Lean 3.33 and mathlib commit 18dc1a186.